 Semester and Year-Long Programs

-UI students are able to take advantage of exceptional instruction in the field of business and commerce at the Vienna University of Economics and Business Administration (Wirtschaftsuniversität Wien - WU).
+UI students are able to take advantage of exceptional instruction in the field of business and commerce at Wirtschaftsuniversität Wien (also known as WU).
 The WU offers a wide range of Courses in English to students with little or no knowledge of German.
-Alternatively, for those with a command of the German language, WU offers more than 2000 courses.
+Alternatively, for those with a command of the German language, WU offers more than 2,000 courses.

 American College of Thessaloniki